johnkleber-buck/wsdb/README.md

 └── reports/          # Reports and analytics page
 ```

+## Development Roadmap

+The following features are planned for future development:

+- [x] Dashboard UI with split-screen layout
+- [x] User and workstation selection workflow
+- [x] Policy compliance checking system
+- [x] Slack integration for workstation requests
+- [x] Basic reporting with charts and CSV export
+- [ ] Hardware specs detailed view with comparison
+- [ ] Software inventory management
+- [ ] Audit log for assignments and actions
+- [ ] User authentication and role-based permissions
+- [ ] Dark mode support
+- [ ] Advanced filtering and global search
+- [ ] Mobile app for Help Desk technicians

 ## Development

 During development, the application uses mock data and API handlers to simulate the real BUCK API.
 This allows for rapid development and testing without connecting to the actual backend services.

 ## Deployment

 The application is designed to be deployed on Vercel and connect to the production BUCK API for live data.
+The environment variables needed for production are:

+- `NEXT_PUBLIC_BUCK_API_URL`: URL of the BUCK API service
+- `NEXT_PUBLIC_BUCK_API_KEY`: API key for authentication

 ## License

-This project is proprietary and confidential.# wsdb
+This project is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.